-You may notice that the hormones during this phase will make you feel more confident, boost your mood and sharpen concentration.
+Rising hormones during this phase can lead to an uptick in energy levels and confidence.
 Your libido may also naturally increase and you may find yourself feeling more extroverted than usual.

 How to stay active: This is a great time to try something new!
-Maybe you’ve been meaning to try zumba or sign up for a boot camp session, try a hip hop class with a friend or tango with your partner, or even start a new exercise routine!
-Now is a great time to mix exercise with your social life as you’ll be feeling extra positive and energetic, helping you get the most out of your workout.
+Maybe you’ve been meaning to try zumba or sign up for a crossfit class, join a friendly basketball team or even start a new exercise routine at home.

 Day 14: Ovulation

-How to stay active: A good time for lots of physical activity including high intensity interval training workouts, cardio, long hikes and running.
-Ride the high and make use of all the energy you have, exercise will only make everything feel better.
+How to stay active: From including high intensity interval training workouts, cardio, long hikes and weight lifting, ride the high and make use of all the energy you have!

 Day 14-28: The Luteal Phase